legoninja74123/hello-world/README.md

 # hello-world
-@a boring place for cool stuff
+a boring place for cool stuff

-%i really like Jurassic Park
+i really like Jurassic Park

-$i made changes to this branch so that it would be different from the branch named master
+ i made changes to this branch so that it would be different from the branch named master